LoganVoss/TITAN/README.md

 - open-ended safety risk can be turned into a **precise technical object**
 - that object can be **built, attacked, measured, and hardened** end-to-end
-- we can ask: **Has this exact actor earned authority to perform this exact action on this exact state, with evidence that existed before execution?**
+- we can determine whether a consequential action has earned execution authority **before it occurs**

 Evidence: **[`docs/flagship/FLAGSHIP-NUMBERS.md`](docs/flagship/FLAGSHIP-NUMBERS.md)**